 Note, that the specified channels may be used to form either TDD or FDD systems within the single band, or in combination with other band specified in this recommendation.

 A number of contiguous individual channels with 250 MHz separation maybe further subdivided into 62.5 or 125 MHz channels.

 Calculated parameters according to ITU-R Rec.
-746z
+746

+Table 1: Channel arrangements in the band 71-76 GHz